ACharbonneau/usecases/.github/ISSUE_TEMPLATE/help_template.md

 assignees:
 ---

-Please include a description of the problem, including the steps you tried and any error messages.
+**When requesting help, please be sure to include the following:**

+- [ ] A descriptive title
+- [ ] The behavior you expect to see and the actual behavior observed, including any error messages
+- [ ] Steps to reproduce the behavior
+- [ ] What browser you are using